Skip to main content

 Once your first trades are logged:

-2. Explore Time-Scoped Analytics ("Last 20 trades" reveals recent progress).
+• Explore time-scoped analytics ("Last 20 trades" reveals recent progress).

-This gradual approach builds the cleanest execution dataset possible.
+This gradual approach builds the cleanest behavior dataset possible.

 If Something Seems Off